fssa-batch3/meena.subramanian__web_project/README.md

         * The product/item is added to the wishlist.

-REMOVE PRODUCT/ITEM FROM THE WISHLIST : ( COMPLETD )
+REMOVE PRODUCT/ITEM FROM THE WISHLIST : ( COMPLETED )
 * Scenario 1: Remove the product/item from the wishlist
     * steps :
         1. Login as a buyer.